 Depending on the cause and degree of shedding, hair loss can feel shocking, Dr Senna says.
 If it's acute hair loss, and suddenly you're shedding tonnes of hair and you have no clue why, seeing clumps that come out all at once can be very traumatic, she says.
 Or some people who have hair loss on and off for a long period of time may feel frustrated.
 "That unpredictability, not having control over it not knowing what causes it, can be really understandably upsetting and anxiety-provoking for patients," she says.

 And unlike other health conditions, which may not be visible to the public, people with hair loss are "forced to share that sort of thing, which makes you vulnerable with everybody," Dr Senna says.
 "Those of us who don't currently have issues with hair loss take for granted that [hair loss] has important implications with regard to self-esteem, attractiveness, desirability, and youthfulness."

 Seeing these patients all the time, I can tell you, [hair loss is] not something that necessarily takes lives.
 It's not life-threatening, but it's life-altering.

-If you're someone who struggles with hair loss, first it's a great idea to find a dermatologist who specializes in hair loss so they can help get to the root of the problem and suggest appropriate solutions.
-Also, if you're someone with alopecia areata, an autoimmune form of non-scarring hair loss, you might want to connect with support groups (the National Alopecia Areata Foundation is a great resource to start) for your specific diagnosis, Dr. Senna says.
+If you're someone who struggles with hair loss, first it's a great idea to find a dermatologist who specialises in hair loss so they can help get to the root of the problem and suggest appropriate solutions.
+Also, if you're someone with alopecia, an autoimmune form of scarring hair loss, you might want to connect with support groups for your specific diagnosis, Dr Senna says.
 And most importantly, don't discount your hair loss.
 "Seeing these patients all the time, I can tell you, [hair loss is] not something that necessarily takes lives.
 It's not life-threatening, but it's life-altering," she says.